Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 ### Training Config File

 The training config files `config/trainer_config.yaml`, `config/sac_trainer_config.yaml`,
-`config/online_bc_config.yaml` and `config/offline_bc_config.yaml` specifies the
+`config/gail_config.yaml`, `config/online_bc_config.yaml` and `config/offline_bc_config.yaml`
-training method, the hyperparameters, and a few additional values to use when training with PPO, SAC, online and offline BC.
+specifies the training method, the hyperparameters, and a few additional values to use when training with PPO, SAC, GAIL (with PPO), and online and offline BC.
 These files are divided into sections.
 The **default** section defines the default values for all the available settings.
 You can also add new sections to override these defaults to train specific Brains.
 Name each of these override sections after the GameObject